Shahadbabg/italian-restauran/README.md

 # Italian Restaurant Landing Page

-A modern and responsive Italian restaurant landing page built using HTML5, CSS3, Bootstrap 5, and JavaScript.
-The project focuses on creating an elegant user interface, responsive design, and an engaging browsing experience.
+A modern Italian restaurant landing page built using HTML5, CSS3, Bootstrap 5, and JavaScript.
+This project focuses on creating an elegant user interface and an engaging browsing experience.

 ## Features

-- Responsive design for desktop, tablet, and mobile
-- Hero section
+- Modern hero section
 - About section
 - Interactive menu filtering
 - Events carousel